-- are routinely used in the classroom, which may be reflected in report card comments; and - have been recommended by the School Based Team (rather than an individual teacher, administrator, or other school staff member); and - have been recommended in consultation with a B.C.
-Association of School Psychologists (BCASP) certified school psychologist or B.C.
-Registered Psychologist (who may be part of the School Based Team); and - are documented in an Individual Education Plan (IEP) and show use over time.
+- are routinely used and provided for classroom-based assessments (tests and assessments), which may be reflected in report card comments; and - have been recommended by the School Based Team (rather than an individual teacher, administrator, or other school staff member). - have been recommended in consultation with a BC Association of School Psychologists (BCASP) certified school psychologist or BC Registered Psychologist (who may be part of the School Based Team). - are documented in an Individual Education Plan (IEP) or Student Learning Plan (SLP) and show use over time.